microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approval.md

 In [userConsentRequests](../resources/userconsentrequest.md), the approval object for decisions associated with a request.

-In [Role management](../resources/rolemanagement.md), the decisions to approve or deny role assignments.
+In [Role management](../resources/rolemanagement.md), the approval object for decisions to approve or deny role assignments.

-In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), the decisions to approve or deny assignment schedule.
+In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), the approval object for decisions to approve or deny assignment schedule (group membership or ownership activation).

 ## Methods